 • 1 teaspoon vanilla extract

-• 1/2 teaspoon each: cornstarch, baking soda, fine sea salt
+• 1/2 teaspoon salt

-• 1/2 cup cake flour Note 2
+• 1/2 cup cake flour see note 2

-• 3/4 cup all-purpose flour Note 3
+• 3/4 cup all-purpose flour see note 3

-• 1/2 cup miniature chocolate chips
+• 1/2 cup mini chocolate chips

-• 1 cup milk or semi-sweet chocolate chips
+• 1 cup chocolate chips milk or semi-sweet

-• 8 whole Oreos blended
+• 8 Oreos blended

-Frosting -- See Note 4
+Frosting—See Note 4

 • 4 tablespoons unsalted butter softened to room temperature

-• 4 ounces cream cheese full-fat brick-style
+• 4 ounces cream cheese full-fat, brick-style

 • 1-1/2 cups powdered sugar